mdn/content/files/en-us/web/http/headers/alt-used/index.md

 - `<host>`
   - : The domain name of the server.
 - `<port>` {{optional_inline}}
-  - : TCP port number on which the server is listening.
+  - : The TCP port number on which the server is listening.

 ## Examples